artefactory/choice-learn/README.md

 ## Introduction - Discrete Choice Modelling

 Discrete choice models aim at explaining or predicting a choice from a set of alternatives.
-Well known use-cases include analyzing people choice of mean of transport or products purchases in stores.
+Well-known use-cases include analyzing people choice of mean of transport or products purchases in stores.

 If you are new to choice modelling, you can check this [resource](https://www.publichealth.columbia.edu/research/population-health-methods/discrete-choice-model-and-analysis).
 The different notebooks from the [Getting Started](#getting-started---fast-track) section can also help you understand choice modelling and more importantly help you for your usecase.